hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 That's the hardware prepared and plugged in ... and still powered off.

-In the outline below, we'll assume only 3 USB3 disks.
-You can add more as you need, just keep an eye on the disk naming and folder structures in line with the model above.
+In the outline below, we'll assume only 3 USB3 disks. we can add more as we need, just keep an eye on the disk naming and folder structures in line with the model above.

 ---